Sign In with Spotify

 Bill Kreutzmann believes this song first popped up during the band's stay at the Russian River - it was the same trip in which Kreutzman and Bob Weir developed "The Other One" and Jerry Garcia used some of Robert Hunter's lyrics for the first time in a Dead song with "Alligator."
 "Dark Star" took some time to find its final form, and eventually coalesced around lyrics provided by Robert Hunter.
 Hunter had been in New Mexico when the Dead asked him to become their full-time lyricist.
 He jumped at the opportunity.
 In Box of Rain: A Box of Rain: Lyrics: 1965-1993, he tells about how the journey "took six weeks with a surreal layover in Denver."
 When he got to Nevada, he dropped his last dime into a slot machine and got enough money to call the Dead and tell them he was almost there.
 He had "a case of walking pneumonia and the clothes on his back" when he got to San Francisco.
 "The next day I was writing 'Dark Star,'" he explained, "feeling pretty much as the lyric suggests."

-Key, BPM (tempo) and time signature of Dark Star - Single Version.
+Key, mode, time signature and tempo of Dark Star - Single Version.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.